Click to listen to the audio…

 But years of metformin use………….could leave you with low levels, even if you’re eating “enough”.

-This means, swallowing a vitamin pill full of vitamin B12, won’t fix the problem.
 You need to bypass the sophisticated absorption system, which is being “sabotaged” by metformin.

 There are two ways to do this